-The public transport system of Amsterdam is highly efficient but can be difficult for tourists to understand.
+The public transport system of the Venice of the North is highly efficient but can be difficult for tourists to understand.
 To take the bus, tram or metro lines, you have to get an OV-chipkaart (public transport chip card) in advance.
 You can either get one that’s loaded with money which deducts with every journey, or you can get a disposable card that can only be used for a certain period of hours.
 Otherwise, travelling by bike is one of the most enjoyable and surprisingly easy ways of getting around.
 Amsterdam is by far one of the most bike-friendly cities you can visit, with an app by the name of Routecraft even helping you find the most bike-suitable route for any destination.

 What to see

-Amsterdam is a gorgeous city, well known not only for its architecture but the mingling of the many parks and canals throughout the city.
+The Venice Of The North is a gorgeous city, well known not only for its architecture but the mingling of the many parks and canals throughout the city.
 The Old Centre is much like taking a trip through time, with middle-age attractions as vivid as the Amsterdam Dungeon and the Medieval Torture Museum adding a dark twist to the trip.
 The Royal Palace dominates the centre, however, a majestic building built in 1651.
 For those who want a more cultural experience, the Rembrandt House is not only where the famed painter lived but serves as a reconstruction of his life with a history of over 250 of his famous etchings.